 Most visitors to Sekinchan probably come for the food and, as a fishing village, there are plenty of good seafood restaurants to choose from.

 The town is based around 3 cores known, rather unimaginatively, as Site A, Site B and Site C.

 These sites, which would once have been fenced and guarded, were set up during the Malayan Emergency as a means of preventing Communist Terrorists from accessing the local population for food, medicines or support.
 Today, Sites B and C have more or less merged into one town, while Site A is located a few kilometres inland across the paddy fields.

 At Site A, which is a farming community of around 200 homes, there is a large temple called Nan Tian Temple overlooking the paddy fields.
 There is also a mango farm here and, in season, stalls selling mangos together with ciku, jambu air and sweet corn, can be seen lining the main road into town.

-Take the E25 Kuala Lumpur to Kuala Selangor (LATAR) Expressway.
+If you are driving, take the E25 Kuala Lumpur to Kuala Selangor (LATAR) Expressway.
 From Kuala Selangor continue on Highway 5 through Tanjong Karang to Sekinchan.